TheLastCylon/ecosystem/documentation/buffereds/buffered_endpoints.md

 What the worker does not know is:
 - There's a whole production line involved in manufacturing the paper they stamp.
-- This is a mass production effort, that often gets blocked due to supply issues.
+- This is a mass production effort that often gets blocked due to supply issues.
-- The transportation of produced paper is costly, and is therefore done in bulk.
+- The transportation of produced paper is costly and is therefore done in bulk.
 - The paper they place in the box labeled "True", gets sent to a customer.
 - The paper they place in the box labeled "False", gets recycled.
 Eventually ending up in front of the worker again, as a clean sheet of paper.

-The metal box labeled "pending", is just a buffer.
+The metal-box labeled "pending", is just a buffer.
 Giving the worker the freedom to focus on one sheet of paper at a time, and do the job of stamping, to the highest standard possible.

-The analogy isn't perfect, but: A function you decorate with `queued_endpoint`, is in effect: The worker that stamps the sheets of paper.
+The analogy isn't perfect, but: A function you decorate with `buffered_endpoint`, is in effect: The worker that stamps the sheets of paper.

 ### So how do they fit into a business then?